 If you are not using stock charts then you are essentially missing out on the simplest and easiest way to analyze the stock market.
 Even seasoned professional and old timers use stock charts to form an opinion and to enter and exit stocks.

-A picture is worth a thousand words.
-A stock charts is worth a thousand dollars and even more.
+A stock chart is worth a thousand dollars and even more.
 There are basically a few ingredients in a stock chart.
 They are:

 Below is the daily chart of the S&P 500 SPDRs etf.

 To the layperson, the above chart means nothing but to a seasoned trader or investor this stock chart of SPY tells us:

 How do the they know all the above?
 Through years of experience and analysis which you will also learn in the education which you can find on this site.

 In the chart above, you have price and volume and also 3 indicators which are the 20 day, 50 day and 200 day moving average.
 Using these 5 pieces of information, a seasoned investor or trader can dissect the market and know what is the appropriate action to take.

 If a report card tells the story of whether a student is doing well or not, a stock chart can tell us in an instant whether a company is healthy or not.

 The future is bright for the company.
 Which is why investors are willing to pay a high price for the stock.